Changissnz/seqbuild/README.md

 - tweaking generators and numerical sequences.

 Autonomous capabilities for `seqbuild` to perpetually output values classified as "random", according to certain metrics, have not been implemented.

-The capabilities of reading generators from and writing generators to files have also not been implemented.
-This is due to the essential role of the `pickle` library.
-The `pickle` library does not support the storage of Python objects that are closures or contain closures.
+The `seqbuild` system can read generators from and write generators to files, via a language outside out of the standard Python `pickle` and `json` libraries.
+These two libraries store and load serialized Python objects, and do not support the storage of Python objects that are closures or contain closures.
 A closure in the Python programming language is a function nested inside another function; there are variants with "lambda","method", and "function".
-The `json` library also does not store objects of or related to closures.
-Without a convenient methodology for reading generators from and writing generators to files, it is easy to see why these capabilities have not been implemented, however important they are.
+The `seqbuild` system is equipped with a language called `Comm Lang` (shorthand for command language).
+`Comm Lang` can be used to instantiate most of the PRNGs provided in this project.
+It can also load vectors into memory and write them out to file. `Comm Lang` scripts are text files that follow the rules specified by `seqbuild`'s programming.
+See the folder `face/sample_script` for examples on usage.
+Also, user can simply run the `main.py` file.
+A user interface pops up, and the `heLP` button provides an introduction to `Comm Lang` semantics.

 To start off using this project,
 ```